English name: Copperhead Racer (aka “Radiated Rat Snake”)

 Monocled Cobra lacks the striping on the front half o the body and lacks the markings around the eye.

 Habitat: Prefers open grassland and shrubland, but is also found in forests and agricultural habitats.
 Can be found in urban areas, even where there is only a small pocket of natural habitat.
-I found a juvenile in a dentist’s office with only an overgrown lot nearby.
+I found a juvenile in a dentist’s office with an overgrown lot nearby.

 Danger to humans: This snake is aggressive when threatened and is large enough to inflict some damage with its bite.
 A recent study has found that it produces some venom, quite similar to the venom of cobras.
 However, it only produces a small amount of venom and does not have venom-injecting fangs, so effects in humans are limited to redness and mild swelling at worst.